benycode/swarm-monitoring/README.md

 ## Before install

-- You need Traefik to access services.
+- You need the Traefik to access services.
 First install the Traefik.

 ## Install